 - Transport to and from school for all workers children living on the farm

 - Free transport to doctors and clinics

 - Tertiary education support

 - An after-care facility on the farm for school children provides a quiet environment do homework, get Internet access and support from a qualified educator.

-The Graaff family founded The Montrose Foundation in 2008 to address substance abuse and addiction in disadvantaged communities.
-The Trust aims to set up community infrastructures, whereby people can become better informed about addiction, and empowered to access help through our various programmes.
+The Graaff family founded The Montrose Foundation in 2008 to address substance abuse and addiction in youth form in disadvantaged communities.

-The De Grendel horses are used in the Montrose Foundation’s successful Equine Youth Development Programme.
-Equine assisted learning is a unique method of working with people who are grappling with addiction, social and communication problems, low self-esteem and aggression.
-Through this initiative, the Montrose Foundation aims to make equine assisted learning an affordable and accessible intervention tool for use in disadvantaged communities.
+The horses are used in the Montrose Foundation’s successful Equine Youth Development Programme and the Caregiver Programme.
+The Equine assisted learning method is a unique tool to support children who are grappling with addiction, social and communication problems, low self-esteem and aggression.